bcgov/NotifyBC/docs/docs/config/email.md

 };
 ```

-Check out [Nodemailer](https://nodemailer.com/smtp/) for other config options that you can define in _smtp_ object.
-Using SMTP relay and fine-tuning some options are critical for performance.
+Check out [Nodemailer](https://nodemailer.com/smtp/) for other config options that you can define.
+Fine-tuning some options are critical for performance.
 See [benchmark advices](../benchmarks/#advices).

 ## Throttle